The first ever United Nations (UN) High-Level Meeting (HLM) on Universal Health Coverage (UHC) will take place on the 23rd September 2019 in New York.

 UHC cannot be achieved if cancer as the second leading cause of mortality globally is left out and if the needs of existing and future cancer patients are not addressed in national UHC actions.

 Efforts to achieve UHC must therefore include key measures to address the growing global cancer burden.
 The 2017 cancer resolution and the calls for action on cervical cancer elimination and childhood cancer by WHO support that perspective and are important milestones in the journey toward UHC.

 Implementing UHC presents several opportunities to advance cancer control globally as well as a number of challenges.

 UICC has followed the negociations of the political declaration and has provided input on cancer control aspects throughout the process.
 For example, during the interactive stakeholder hearing in April 2019 in New York, during the World Health Assembly in May 2019 in Geneva and during the political negotiations from June to August 2019 in New York.
 Throughout this process UICC requested feedback from its members to help shape our position and priorities.

 One of the major challenges so far has been addressing the misconception that cancer is too costly or complex for many countries to include within their UHC packages.
 It is important for cancer advocates to use the growing body of evidence about the burden of cancer for a country’s economy as well as cost-effective interventions to make the case for addressing some of the most common cancer types globally.
 Linking core investments for cancer and NCD services within the framework of UHC has been a priority for UICC’s advocacy work.

-Tuesday 24 September: UICC will co-host a side-event to the HLM.
-It is a luncheon and roundtable discussion on cervical cancer elimination at the American Cancer Society’s Hope Lodge.
+Tuesday 24 September: UICC co-hosted a side-event to the HLM.
+It was a luncheon and roundtable discussion on cervical cancer elimination at the American Cancer Society’s Hope Lodge.